 David von Hippel is Nautilus Institute Senior Associate.
 Peter Hayes is Director of the Nautilus Institute and Honorary Professor at the Centre for International Security Studies at the University of Sydney.

-Acknowledgements: This Policy Forum is a longer version of an article published concurrently by NK News here.
+Acknowledgements: This report was funded by MacArthur Foundation.
+This Policy Forum is a longer version of an article published concurrently by NK News here.

 The views expressed in this report do not necessarily reflect the official policy or position of the Nautilus Institute.
 Readers should note that Nautilus seeks a diversity of views and opinions on significant topics in order to identify common ground.